robwarm/gpaw-symm/doc/exercises/aluminium/aluminium.rst

   assumptions.
 Later, you can comment on which assumption gives the guess closer to the right lattice constant.

 * Check that your structure is right by repeating the unit cell.
-In :program:`ase-gui` this is done by choosing :menuselection:`View --> Repeat`.

 * Map out the cohesive curve `E(a)` for Al(bcc) and determine `a_\text{bcc}`, using a few points.
 Is it a good idea to use the